Windows 10 Fixes

 Screenshots are not saved:

-First check it the Steam Overlay is turned on while in-game.
+First check that the Steam Overlay is turned on while in-game.

 If Yes, and the screenshot feature still doesn't work, then launch Steam with administrator rights.